highlightjs/highlight.js/README.md

 ### Supported Languages

+The table below shows the full list of supported languages (and corresponding classes) that are bundled with the library.
+Note, they may not all be built into any given distributable.
+See [Building and Testing](https://highlightjs.readthedocs.io/en/latest/building-testing.html) to learn more.

 <details>
-<summary>The list of supported languages and corresponding classes.</summary>
+<summary>Show full list...</summary>

 | Language                | Classes                | Package |
 | :-----------------------| :--------------------- | :------ |